Pomax/are-we-flying/docs/index.md

 Seriously?
 I've flown out of this place in the 310R, it's a joy, what more do you want?

 ... as it turns out, what it wants is something that knows that there's trees at the end of the "runway" and thus knows to pull up hard to avoid them, which our autopilot just can't do.
-That's okay though, we can still take off from [Anchorage]() instead.
-But with our safeties still gone.
-There is no reason why this wouldn't work, honestly.
+Of course, this code isn't done: we _could_ spend the next few days trying to refine it so that planes take off as early and as steeply as they physically can, but that sounds more like an exercise for the reader.
+In the mean time, we can still take off from something a little more "runway" than a grass field.

+---- insert graphics of a takeoff at Tahiti or the like ----